activitypods/activitypods/tests/README.md

 Disadvantages:

+- You must restart the container when you do changes to the Pod provider code
 - Keeping symlinks is not possible, so you won't be able to modify SemApps packages and link them.
   - It may be possible with Yalc (which is already used on the SemApps frontend components)